awbx/slotter/README.md

 ```

 ## usage
-First off all you should create .env file which will contains the following conetnt:
+-First of all, you should create a .env file that will contain the following content:
 ```
 INTRA_SESSION_ID=YOUR INTRA SESSION ID
 ```
-follow the steps in screenshots to get your session id
+-Follow the steps in the screenshots to get your session id.

-0 - Step1 -> go to Cookies
+*   Step1 -> go to Cookies
 <img src="./assets/step_1.png" alt="Step 1"/>

-1 - Step2 -> Copy the `_intra_42_session_production` content
+*   Step2 -> Copy the `_intra_42_session_production` content
 <img src="./assets/step_2.png" alt="Step 2"/>

+* take slots
+  - `python3 cli.py take-slots`
+* delete slots
+  - `python3 cli.py remove-slots`

 ## TODO